Constantine P. Cavafy: Biography

-Cavafy was born in 1863 in Alexandria (then Ottoman Egypt) where his Greek parents settled in 1855; he was baptized into the Greek Orthodox Church and had six older brothers.
+Cavafy was born in 1863 in Alexandria (then Ottoman Egypt) where his Greek parents had settled in 1855; he was baptized into the Greek Orthodox Church and had six older brothers.
 (Note: Two more elder siblings, a sister and a brother, had died in infancy.)
 Originating from the Phanariot Greek community of Constantinople (now Istanbul), his father was named Petros Ioannis (Πέτρος Ἰωάννης)—hence the Petrou patronymic (GEN) in his name—and his mother Charicleia (Χαρίκλεια; née Georgaki Photiades, Γεωργάκη Φωτιάδη).
 His father was a prosperous merchant who had lived in England in earlier years and held both Greek and British citizenship.
 Two years after his father's sudden death in 1870, Cavafy and his family settled for a while in England, moving between Liverpool and London.
 In 1876, the family faced financial problems due to the Long Depression of 1873 and with their business now dissolved they moved back to Alexandria in 1877.
 Cavafy attended the Greek college "Hermes", where he made his first close friends and at the age of eighteen started drafting his own historical dictionary.
 (Note: The dictionary was compiled with the help of books that Cavafy borrowed from public libraries; it remained incomplete, stopping at the word "Alexandros".)

 In 1882, disturbances in Alexandria caused the family to move, though again temporarily, to Constantinople, where they stayed at the house of his maternal grandfather, Georgakis Photiades.
 In that year a revolt broke out in Alexandria against the Anglo-French control of Egypt, precipitating the 1882 Anglo-Egyptian War.
 During these events, Alexandria was bombarded, and the family apartment at Ramleh was burned.
 Upon his arrival in Constantinople, the nineteen-year old Cavafy first came in contact with his many relatives and started researching his ancestry, trying to define himself in the wider Hellenic context.
 There he started preparing for a career in journalism and politics, and began his first systematic attempts to write poetry.